emonadeo/Nolimits2Sounds/README.md

 Done :)

-#### 2. Nolimits-Exchange Forum
+#### 2. NoLimits Central

+> This is the new place after Nolimits-Exchange shut down

-There is alternatively a discussion thread on the nolimits-exchange forum ([Link](https://forum.nolimits-exchange.com/comments.php?DiscussionID=5256)).
+There is alternatively a discussion thread on NoLimits Central ([Link](https://nolimitscentral.com/forum/topic/49)).
 Simply post a new comment providing the information named above and we will be sure to check it out.

 ## Developers